-Each had complimentary wifi (Shades’ is not very strong in the guest rooms), flat screen TV’s, mini fridge, Safe (Shades’ was good sized, the Beach Club’s was quite small), Iron and ironing board, toiletries, luggage rack, and a hair dryer.
+Each has complimentary wifi (Shades of Green’s is not very strong or dependable in the guest rooms), flat screen TV’s, mini fridge, coffee maker that uses coffee pods, a safe, iron and ironing board, toiletries, hair dryer, and luggage rack.

 Both resorts had receptacles for recycling.

 The biggest difference between staying at Shades and a Disney resort is themeing.
 Shades is decorated like any civilian hotel and could be placed anywhere, worldwide and fit in.Room – Decor

 At the Disney resorts, you definitely know that you are at Disney.
 Some of their decorating is subdued, and some definitely isn’t depending on which resort you are staying in.

 Shades of Green – Many worry that staying at Shades of Green will be like staying in billeting on base, but it’s definitely not, the rooms are top notch.
 The rooms are decorated in greens (to tie into the resort name) with pictures of scenery and plants.
 The furniture is all good quality.
 It should be noted that, before the Army MWR purchased the resort from WDW, it was a deluxe Disney resort.

 The Beach Club – The theming at the Beach Club surprisingly is not, “beachy” with cream, and pastel blues and greens.
 See the Mickey on the dresser, desk, and made of towels (by the maid) on the bed in the pic below?
 The furniture was all very good quality too.